 Professional quality Kathak ghungroo are available through our institution, and upon receiving the ghungroo, students are encouraged to formally honour the wearing of them in a special ceremony that is open to family and friends.

-Should a student miss class, they are required to leave a message on the office line 416-504-7082, and email the teacher directly.
+Should a student miss class, they are required to leave a message on the Whats App class group, or email the teacher directly.
 A student can attend a make up classes within the same session, in lieu of the the missed class.
 We do not offer refunds.

-If M-DO/KathakToronto must cancel a class due to weather and/or space permit cancellation, staff will update the message on the office main phone line.
+If M-DO/KathakToronto must cancel a class due to weather and/or space permit cancellation, we will the students through their Whats App class group, and email.
 Please see our policy posted under Inclement Weather in the ‘class’ section of our website.
-If a teacher is ill, staff will directly email each student.
+If a teacher is ill, we will directly Whats App each class group.
 These classes will be credited to the student.

 M-DO/KathakToronto presents the annual student recital Traditions Alive, where all students get a chance to perform in a professional setting.
 We present these recitals each December.
 These performances offer students the opportunity to build important life skills such as planning, preparation, team building and execution in a community environment.
 The performances are geared to give the student a deep sense of pride and accomplishment.

 With time, desire, commitment and ability, a student may choose to audition for our professional CHHANDAM Dance Company.

 At M-DO/KathakToronto. we offer informal examinations each June.
 We follow the philosophy of the late Pandit Chitresh Das, whereby class curriculum and expectations set a standard for personal growth and achievement, community building, and joy through living an artistic path at any level.
 Our exams offer students an opportunity to demonstrate their learning, as well as identify specific skills needing room for improvement.
 All this is experienced in a constructive and collaborative environment.